 3.5.5 Base Rent with respect to the Third Floor Additional Premises shall be increased to include the amount of the Third Floor Additional Premises Amortized TI Allowance disbursed by Landlord in accordance with this Amendment at a rate of eight percent (8%) annually amortized over a six (6) year period commencing on the Final Commencement Date.
 The amount by which Base Rent for the Third Floor Additional Premises shall be increased shall be determined as of the Final Commencement Date and Base Rent for the Third Floor Additional Premises shall be increased accordingly and incorporated into the blended Base Rent for the Additional Premises calculated by Landlord in accordance with Section 4.
-If such determination does not reflect use by Tenant of all of the Third Floor Additional Premises Amortized TI Allowance and Tenant elects to use additional amounts of the Third Floor Additional Premises shall be determined again as of the TI Deadline and incorporated into the blended Base Rent for the Additional Premises shall be determined again as of the TI Deadline and incorporated into the blended Base Rent for the Additional Premises calculated by Landlord in accordance with TI True-Up Date any underpayment of the further adjusted Base Rent for the period beginning on the Final Commencement Date and ending on the TI True-Up Date.
+If such determination does not reflect use by Tenant of all of the Third Floor Additional Premises Amortized TI Allowance and Tenant elects to use additional amounts of the Third Floor Additional Premises Shall be determined and incorporated into the blended Base Rent for the Third Floor Additional Premises Amortized TI Allowance prior to the TI Deadline, then Base Rent for the Third Floor Additional Premises calculated by Landlord in accordance with TI Deadline, then Base Rent for the Additional Premises calculated by Landlord in accordance prior to the TI Deadline, then Base Rent for the Additional Premises calculated by Landlord in accordance with Section 4, with Tenant paying on the TI True-Up Date any underpayment of the further adjusted Base Rent for the period beginning on the Final Commencement Date and ending on the TI True-Up Date.